-Fortunately, I am among those who are not touched professionally by the coronavirus.
-Although I decided to leave academia for good after a year of remote lecturing, I was able to quickly change my part-time advisory position by another employer into a regular one.
+Fortunately, I am among those who are not touched in any way neither privately nor professionally by the pandemic.
+I tried to leave academia for good after a year of remote lecturing changing quickly my part-time advisory position into a regular one.

 The world we knew, whether we want it or not, disappeared forever.
 I think this might be a chance for many to stop for a moment and if this was the case, to get rid of too hasty, too multitasking way of life.
 To get to a new balance in life.
 Filling in for the old ways of doing things might be just losing the opportunity to make a quick change and enjoy life in a new order of things.